ncsu-geoforall-lab/tangible-landscape-talk/README.md

 To publish your changes, do:

     git add ...
-    git commit -am "new colors for the website" git push
+    git commit -am "new slides explaining the project" git push
     ./publish.sh